-Fig. 5.220: YTD function example: sales summed up to the first 3 months of 2015.
+Fig. 5.222: YTD function example: sum 2015 sales considering the day in which the query is executed but of the previuos year.

-• In the following figures the user is comparing the unit sold from the beginning of the year with those of the previuos year.
-The engine considers the day of query execution as end of the time period.
+- The following figure refers instead to the case where the user wishes to sum 2015 sales of first 3 months of 2015. - In the following figures the user is comparing the unit sold from the beginning of the year with those of the previuos year.
+The engine considers the day of query execution as end of the time period. - Figures below shows the instance when the user wants to see the sum of unit sold each month after having added the month field in the select clause.